medic/cht-docs/content/en/hosting/costs/_index.md

 This research was based on live instances so the costs are realistic.
 However, since not all programs use the CHT in the exact same way, and not all deployments have the same number of users and workflows, these numbers are still subject to some fluctuation.

 Further, the costs in the table above only cover the variable costs.
 That is, the costs incurred of actual usage with in an EKS cluster.
-In a multi-tenant deployment where you have maybe three instances (Staging, User Acceptance Testing and Production), this can be critical to know what the three different deployments incurred costs are within your EKS cluster.
+In a multi-tenant deployment with multiple instances (for example: Staging, User Acceptance Testing and Production), this can be critical to know what the three different deployments incurred costs are within the EKS cluster.

 Importantly, all production CHT 4.x deployments have a fixed cost to run the EKS cluster or generic Kubernetes if you're not on AWS.
 This is because all clusters contain servers that are always on and fully available to you.
 This cost is not yet included in this document and Medic hopes to include this cost over time.